TraceLD/rdkit-csharp-wrapper/README.md

 # TraceLD.RDKit.CSharp
-C# Wrapper for RDKit cheminformatics library with support for Windows, Linux and macOS.
+C# Wrapper for the RDKit C++ cheminformatics library with support for Windows, Linux and macOS.

 ## Usage